clecap/dante-wiki/doc/DEVELOPMENT-LESSONS-LEARNED.md

 set -e leads to an immediate abort of the script in case of an error.
 Also a trap is not taken (unless, maybe, it is on EXIT).
 Thus, control does not return to the calling script for error handling.

+## APACHE CONFIGURATION

+The concept of the Apache configuration, especially where it comes to access to environment variables and conditional directives, is fundamentally brain-damaged from the side of Apache as well as of Debian.
+Sorry to say so.

+Here, we generate shell environment variables for use in Apache configuraiton in env-dante, which is loaded from envvars which is loaded by apachectl.
+It works.
+Recommend not to make it shorter or more elegant since this does not work as documented and is badly documented.